Wildhoney/Redecorate/README.md

 ## Helpers

-Common patterns are found through Redux, which is why Redecorate provides an array of helper functions to make the reducing process simpler and more readable for fellow developers.
+Common patterns are found throughout Redux's reducers, which is why Redecorate provides a handful of helper functions to make the reducing process simpler and more readable for fellow developers.

 In the following examples we'll assume we have the following state: